 (As quoted by the Fiqh Council of North America in their ultimately meaningless “Fatwa against Terrorism”)

 This fragment of verse 5:32 is what the apologists want non-Muslims to believe is in the Qur’an, as opposed to the dozens of other open-ended passages that command warfare, beheadings and torture.
 But even what they usually quote from 5:32 isn’t quite how it appears.
-Remember all those ellipses?
-There's something being left out.
+They usually leave out a few words.

 Here’s the full text of the verse:

 “On that account: We ordained for the Children of Israel that if any one slew a person - unless it be for murder or for spreading mischief in the land - it would be as if he slew the whole people: and if any one saved a life, it would be as if he saved the life of the whole people.
 Then although there came to them Our messengers with clear signs, yet, even after that, many of them continued to commit excesses in the land.”

 First, notice the gaping loophole.
 Killing is allowed in cases of murder or “for spreading mischief in the land.”
 Murder is pretty straightforward, but “spreading mischief?”
 If anything begged for a careful and precise explanation, this phrase certainly would.
 But generations of Muslims are left to apply their own interpretation of what “mischief” means - with varying standards.
 Violating Sharia (Islamic law) or sharing a different religious faith appears to qualify.
 Verse 7:103 of the Quran even indicates that merely rejecting Muhammad and the Quran counts as "mischief".